ViRGIS-Team/pdal-upm/README.md

 The PDAL library is loaded as an unmanaged native plugin.
 This plugin will load correctly in the player when built.
 See below for a note about use in the Editor.

-This Library currently works on Windows and Mac based platforms.
+This Library currently works on Windows, Linux and Mac based platforms.

 ## Running in the Editor